WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Method 1 has a low success rate and doesn't require a computer.

-Method 2 has a medium-high success rate and requires a computer.
+Method 2 has a medium success rate and requires a computer.

 Method 3 has a high success rate and requires a computer.